Chaxiraxi/SpeechToText/Time passed on this project.md

 - TODO : Possible upgrades : Make progress bar dynamic based on the number of files to proceed.
 - Built the executable Linux app
 - Built the app bundle for macOS
+- Added save dialog translations
+- General MacOS specific bug fixes (1h34) + (21min) + (42min)

 ---

+## Day 4 (16.04.2023)

+57 minutes

+- Fixed MacOS specific bugs
+- Compiled final version of the app for MacOS
+- Compiled final version of the app for Linux
+- Delivered the app to the client